Eggplant Parmesan

 eggplant parmesan ingredients

-• Vegetable Oil: The eggplant slices are deep-fried in vegetable oil to achieve a satisfying crunch and a beautiful golden color.
+• Vegetable Oil: Used for pan-frying the to achieve a satisfying crunch and golden color.

 • Marinara Sauce: A rich and flavorful marinara sauce is essential for eggplant parmesan.
 A good-quality store-bought sauce, such as Rao’s or Victoria, works well and saves time.

-• Basil: Fresh basil leaves are added as a garnish just before serving, adding color and freshness.
+• Fresh Basil Leaves: Added as a garnish just before serving.

 • Jump to the printable recipe for precise measurements